 - Basic Continuous Integration Workflow in TeamCity

 So, let’s start off by learning some basic TeamCity terms.

 Build Agent.
 This is the “engine” of the TeamCity.
 Build agents do all the heavy lifting needed to build and test the project.
 They are configured through the TeamCity server and can be set up to build and run on different platforms and operating systems.
 A build agent utilizes the power of the machine that it is installed on.

 TeamCity Server.
-The Main purpose of the server part is to configure, monitor, distribute queued builds, manage users, and send reports.
-These tasks are just the small part of the TeamCity server responsibilities.
+The main purpose of the server part is to configure, monitor, distribute queued builds, manage users, and send reports.
+These tasks are just a small part of the TeamCity server responsibilities.

 Build Queue.
 It represents the list of triggered builds, which are the server delegates to the build agent for further processing.
 As soon as the compatible agent becomes idle, the TeamCity server assigns the build to it.

 Build.
-It has the dual meaning.
+It has a dual meaning.
 It refers both to the process of creation of the application version and the version itself.

 Project.
 A project represents one software application/project.
 One project can have multiple build configurations.